jm-multiverse/secret-recipe/README.md

 ## Introduction:

 Secret Recipe API is a place where users can register and log in to view, create, edit, and delete, recipes.
-The tech stack consists of Kotlin Spring Boot and H2 database persistance.
+The tech stack consists of Kotlin Spring Boot and H2 in-memory database, along with other Spring dependencies.

 <div id='requirements'>